mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/ethics.md

   activity lawful between husband and wife.
 Otherwise his views are traditionalist, misogynist, and outdated.
 * Lying is not permissible under any circumstances, even for a good cause.

+## Abelard's ethic of intention

+* It is not what is done, but with what mind it is done, that God weights;
+  the desert and praise of the agent rests not in his action but in his intention.
+* A bad intention may ruin a good act.
+* More controversially, Abelard maintained that a good intention might justify a prohibited action.
+* Bad intentions are as blameworthy as bad actions.
+* In order to have a good intention, it is not sufficient that a man should believe that he is doing well.
+MK: what is the criterion for goodness of an intention then?
+* It is not clear whether his doctrine of justification by intention means that an erroneous conscience excuses from guilt, or that a good end justifies means known to be evil.
+Abelard never clearly distinguished between the volitional and the cognitive element in intention.
+MK: not clear to me what exactly these two elements are.
+* Abelard's doctrine came close to the slogan of 1960s hippies.
+‘It doesn't matter what you do as long as you're sincere’, and it is not surprising that it was found shocking by his contemporaries, even though he believed that our grasp of natural law set a limit to the possibilities of sincere moral error.
+The Council of Sens condemned the teaching that those who killed Christ in good faith were free from sin; and also among the condemned propositions was ‘A man does not become better or worse on account of the works he does’.